geokongo/jquery-dragdrop-uploader/README.md

 With this you can drag and drop as many files as you desire and then upload them at once.

 Multiple file upload is disabled by default, so that users can only upload one file.
-Therefore setting this option to false or ommitting it altogether means then same thing - only one file upload.
+Therefore setting this option to false or ommitting it altogether means then same thing - only one file uploaded.

+If multiple files upload is set to false and you attempt to add more than one file, the last file to be added will replace the previous file added.

 ### <a name="anyserver"> Multiple Language Support </a> ###

 You can upload your files to any server using any programming language in the back end i.e. java, php, node.js, ruby e.t.c. as you desire.

-The uploaded file are sent via post and so can be accessed with any custom code.
+The uploaded files are sent via post and so can be accessed with any custom code.

 ### <a name="filecountlimit"> Limit the Number of Files to Upload </a> ###

-To limit the number of file to be uploaded at one time, set the ` multiple ` option to ` true ` and then specify the number of files in the ` filecount ` option.
+To limit the number of files to be uploaded at one time, set the ` multiple ` option to ` true ` and then specify the number of files in the ` filecount ` option.

 ```javascript
 $("#profile-pic").fileuploader({